NAIST-SE/AttractingContributors/README.md

-# Please tell me your favorite actor
+# Please tell me your favorite actor or actress

 # List of Hobby